moxvallix/mmb/README.md

 This category contains patterns related to mobs.
 - Blam: A radial stripe pattern.
 - Ribs: A skeletal / rib-like border pattern.
+- Pillager: The face of a Pillager.
+- Villager: The face of a Villager.

 ### Flower
 These patterns require the 'Flower Charge' Banner Pattern.